Future standards for marine Ethernet networks

 • Enable fast and reliable communication

-The network is limited to OSI layers 1 and 2, meaning only physical components such as switches and cables are included – simplifying and securing communication.
+The network is limited to OSI layers 1 and 2, meaning that only physical components such as switches and cables are included – which simplifies and secures communication.

 IEC 61162-450 is used in: